 - 3.1 Introduction

 - 3.2 Objectives

 - 3.3 Types of hotels

-- 3.3.1 Classification based on management
+- 3.3.1 Classification on the basis of management

-- 3.3.2 Classification based on Ownership
+- 3.3.2 Classification on the basis of Ownership

-- 3.3.3 Franchisee system in the hotel industry.
+- 3.3.3 Franchisee system in hotel industry.

 - 3.4 Others classification of hotels

 - 3.5 Types of Rooms accommodation and Rates

 - 3.6 Summary

 - 3.7 Glossary

-- 3.8 Answer to check your progress/Possible Answers to SAQ
+- 3.8.
+Answer to check your progress/Possible Answers to SAQ

-- 3.9 References/Bibliography
+- 3.9.
+References/Bibliography

-- 3.10 Suggested Readings
+- 3.10.
+Suggested Readings

-- 3.11 Terminal and Model Questions
+- 3.11.
+Terminal and Model Questions

-To classify or differentiate the accommodation in the hotel industry, there are certain grading and defining system set by the authorities in the hospitality Industry.
+In order to classify or differentiate the accommodation in hotel industry there're are certain grading and defining system set by the authorities in hospitality Industry.
 Hotels are classified into several distinct categories to help the prospective guest in identifying the right type of hotel matching his standard and requirement.
-However, these can be classified mainly, based on size star systems like One two three four and five-star category of hotels, ownership basis and other categories like floatels, boatels, Eco-friendly hotels, Boutique Hotels, Government residential, Dak Bungalows, Casino hotels.
+However, these can be classified mainly, On the basis of size star system like One two three four and five star category of hotels, ownership basis and other categories like floatels, boatels, eco friendly hotels ,Boutique Hotels, Government residential, Dak Bungalows, Casino hotels.
 Boarding Hotels.
 Commercial hotels, Resort Hotels.
 Etc.

-There are different names also given to the accommodation rooms, it depends upon the amenities facilities and location of the rooms.
-Like there are different types of rooms available single rooms, double rooms, suite rooms (single, double junior suite duplex suite etc) .these rooms are charged accordingly like single room rate double room rate, rack rate, crib rate, company volume rate, government rate, guaranteed rates etc.
+There are different names also given to the accommodation rooms, it basically depends upon the amenities facilities and location of the rooms.
+Like there are different types of rooms available single rooms, double rooms, suite rooms (single, double junior suite duplex-suite etc) .these rooms are charged accordingly like single room rate double room rate, rack rate, crib rate, company volume rate, government rate, guaranteed rates etc.

-Based on various criteria, the reader can put hotels in various groups, which is easily understood by a guest.
-It makes the reader and understands the importance of franchising' and can identify various types of hotels available for the guests to stay there and make a memorable experience.
+Based on various criteria, the reader is able to put hotels in various groups, which is easily understood by a guest.
+It makes to the reader and understands the importance of franchising' and is able to identify various type of hotels available for the guests to stay there and make the memorable experience.